GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/03.121-130/05.In-the-Cross-of-Christ-I-Glory/docs.md

 ---
+title: |
-title: 125.
-In the Cross of Christ I Glory
+    125. In the Cross of Christ I Glory - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 125.
+In the Cross of Christ I Glory.
+In the cross of Christ I glory, towering o'er the wrecks of time; all the light of sacred story gathers round its head sublime.
+    keywords:  |
-    keywords: Church Hymnal, In the Cross of Christ I Glory, In the cross of Christ I glory,
+        Church Hymnal 1941, adventhymnals, advent hymnals, In the Cross of Christ I Glory, In the cross of Christ I glory.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 125. IN THE CROSS OF CHRIST I GLORY
+####  Church Hymnal 1941,

 ```txt

 1.
 In the cross of Christ I glory,
 towering o'er the wrecks of time;